thingsym/vaw/readme.md

 ### Minimum Layout

-VAW will be built in the directory structure of the following minimum unit.
+The VAW will be built in the directory structure of the following minimum unit.

 * group_vars (stores the provisioning configuration file of Ansible)
 	* all.yml (provisioning configuration file)